vitalygashkov/barsic/README.md

 # barsic

-A parser and builder for binary data.
+A fluffy parser and builder for binary data.

 ## Installation